The American Express Blue Business Cash™ Card review

 • Expanded buying power— gives you the freedom to spend beyond your credit limit; just remember, the amount you can spend is not unlimited and adjusts with use of your card, your payment history and credit record

-This is worth discussing, because on foreign purchases, this card charges foreign_fee Though that's better than many card's 3% fee, there are cards that don't have any foreign transaction fees, which could be better for frequent international travelers.
+This is worth discussing, because on foreign purchases, this card charges foreign_fee Though that’s better than many card’s 3% fee, there are cards that don’t have any foreign transaction fees, which could be better for frequent international travelers.
+See Rates and Fees.

-Let's say that you jet off to Australia, and you spend $8,000 on your CardName.
-That 2.7% foreign transaction fee means you'll spend an extra $216 on the trip.
-So you'll really end up spending $8,216.
-Now, of course, the 2% cash back offer would actually mean you'd earn $160 off that $8,000 (assuming you haven't met the annual $50,000 yet), so you could look at it as though you're actually spending an extra $56 on the trip and not $216, but still, it's something to think about.
+Let’s say that you jet off to Australia, and you spend $8,000 on CardName.
+That 2.7% foreign transaction fee means you’ll spend an extra $216 on the trip.
+So you’ll really end up spending $8,216.
+Now, of course, the 2% cash back offer would actually mean you’d earn $160 off that $8,000 (assuming you haven’t met the annual $50,000 spend threshold yet), so you could look at it as though you’re actually spending an extra $56 on the trip and not $216, but still, it’s something to think about.

 If you or your employees travel abroad often, you might want to consider a card with no foreign transaction fee, such as the CardName (compared below).
 The trade off is that the Chase card charges an annual fee, but it also offers a huge welcome bonus as well as a plethora of travel benefits to help offset that.

-If you simply don't travel much, and your financial life isn't very complicated, you may not care about the foreign transaction fee and welcome the CardName's simplicity.
+If you simply don’t travel much, and your financial life isn’t very complicated, you may not care about the foreign transaction fee and welcome CardName‘s simplicity.

 Just as there are a number of appealing benefits with this card, there are some potential negatives.
 You’ve probably caught wind of all or most of them if you’ve read through this so far, but just to recap, what you may not love about the card includes…